 - The income tax credit is not refundable, none transferable, and cannot be carried forward

 - The credit cannot be claimed for an individual apprentice for more than four taxable years, regardless of employer.
-If applicable, Apprenticeship Alabama can verify previous credit with another employer
+If applicable, the Alabama Office of Apprenticeship can verify previous credit with another employer

 ELIGIBILITY FOR THE TAX CREDIT

 - Add apprentices on or after January 1, 2017